 Delving into kiwi DNA

-Further genetic research may identify more species and/or subspecies, especially within tokoeka.
+And, with further genetic research under way, even more species and/or subspecies may be identified in future, especially within tokoeka.

 The five species

 The five formally described kiwi species are:

 - little spotted kiwi (Apteryx owenii) on several offshore islands and two mainland sanctuaries

 - great spotted kiwi/roroa (A. haastii) in the northwestern South Island and around Arthur’s Pass

 - brown kiwi (A. mantelli) in the North Island

 - rowi (A. rowi) at Okarito, on the West Coast of the South Island

 - tokoeka (A. australis) in the South Island (Fiordland, the Haast Range and Rakiura (Stewart Island)).